ti994a/compliance/README.md

 *Pricing: US East (N. Virginia), Standard Tier/Non-Batch, Geo cross-region inference and in-region.
 Nova 2 Pro pricing pending general availability.
 Weighted score formula: 100 − ((2 × FP + FN) / Total × 100), where false positives are penalized at 2× the rate of false negatives.*

-### The Top Tier: Accuracy and Consistency

-**Claude 3.7 Sonnet (T=0.1)** achieves the highest average weighted score (83.8) and the tightest performance range of the top three models — a floor of 79.0 and a ceiling of 88.0, with only a 9.0-point spread across all complexity levels.
-For executives, this translates to predictability: the model behaves consistently whether scenarios are simple or complex.

-**Claude Opus 4.5 (T=0.0)** achieves the highest single-complexity peak of any model tested (88.5 at C4) and excels through mid-complexity scenarios, reaching 86.0 at C8 — the highest C8 score in the evaluation.
-However, it hits a notable cliff at C10, where its score drops to 74.0, producing a 14.5-point robustness gap.
-At $5.50 per million input tokens — 83% more than Claude 3.7 Sonnet — the premium is difficult to justify unless minimizing missed violations at lower complexity levels is the overriding priority.

-**Nova Premier (T=0.0)** rounds out the top tier with an average weighted score of 80.8 and the lowest input price of the top three at $2.50 per million tokens.
-Its peak score of 87.0 at C4 is competitive with the top Claude models.
-The headline concern is its C8 floor of 70.0 — the lowest worst-case score in the top tier — driven by a spike in false positives at that complexity level before partially recovering at C10.
-For executives: Nova Premier is a strong value option for workflows where most scenarios reference fewer than 8 policies, but teams should plan for additional human review at the 8-policy complexity tier.
-As a fully Amazon-native model, it also benefits from the tightest integration with the broader AWS ecosystem.

 ### A Note on Claude 4 Sonnet

 **Claude 4 Sonnet (T=0.1)** scores 76.6 on the weighted scale — meaningfully below both Claude 3.7 Sonnet and Claude Opus 4.5, despite carrying the same price tag as Claude 3.7 Sonnet ($3.00 per million input tokens).
 Its peak of 81.0 and floor of 74.0 reflect a model that underperforms its predecessor at every complexity level.
 Its 7.0-point robustness gap is the smallest of any model tested, but this reflects a consistently moderate performance profile rather than genuine resilience: its floor of 74.0 is lower than Claude 3.7 Sonnet's floor of 79.0, despite the smaller spread.
 For executives: at the same price as Claude 3.7 Sonnet, Claude 4 Sonnet delivers less accuracy.
 This finding is a direct challenge to the assumption that a newer model generation automatically means better performance on specialized tasks.

-### The Specialized Cases: Nova 2 Lite and Nova 2 Pro

-**Nova 2 Lite (T=0.1)** presents the most extreme tradeoff in the dataset.
-Its average weighted score of 65.6 and worst-case floor of 46.0 at C8 reflect a model with a severe false positive bias — it flags a large share of compliant scenarios as violations.
-The 29.5-point robustness gap is the largest in the evaluation.
-For executives: this model almost never misses a real violation, but it generates a high volume of false alarms — meaning compliance teams would spend significant time investigating issues that turn out to be non-problems.
-At $0.33 per million input tokens — roughly 9× cheaper than Claude 3.7 Sonnet — Nova 2 Lite is best suited as a **first-pass screening layer** in a multi-stage pipeline, where its high recall can be leveraged and its false positive rate filtered by a more precise model downstream.
-It should not be used as a standalone compliance judge.

-**Nova 2 Pro (T=0.0)** finishes last in average weighted score (65.4), with a floor of 53.0 at C8 and a 20.5-point robustness gap.
-For executives: this model misses a significant share of real violations while also generating false alarms — the worst of both failure modes simultaneously.
-Pricing is pending general availability, but performance results alone make it difficult to recommend for compliance-critical workflows in its current form.

 ### Design Principles for Production Compliance Workflows